gruntwork-io/terragrunt/docs/_docs/02_features/scaffold.md

 Terragrunt scaffolding can generate files for you automatically using [boilerplate](https://github.com/gruntwork-io/boilerplate) templates.

-Currently, one boilerplate template is supported out-of-the-box, which you can use to generate a best-practices `terragrunt.hcl` that configures a Terraform module for deployment:
+Currently, one boilerplate template is supported out-of-the-box, which you can use to generate a best-practices `terragrunt.hcl` that configures a OpenTofu/Terraform module for deployment:

 ```bash
 terragrunt scaffold <MODULE_URL> [TEMPLATE_URL] [--var] [--var-file]